-For those of us who constantly use the Internet for work or are addicted to social media, it’s hard to imagine not having access to WiFi.
-Travellers in Tonga might be surprised to find that the only WiFi connections they’re likely to find are in some accommodations and in cafes in selected towns.
-While we definitely recommend making more of a connection with nature or with the locals in Tonga than with the online world, if you absolutely have to access the Internet, this guide on where to get WiFi in Tonga should help.
+For those of us who constantly use the internet for work or are addicted to social media, it’s hard to imagine not having access to WiFi.
+Travellers in Tonga might be surprised to find that the only WiFi connections they’re likely to find are in the occasional accommodation.
+While we definitely recommend making more of a connection with nature or with the locals in Tonga than with the online world, if you absolutely have to access the internet, this guide on where to get WiFi in Tonga should certainly help!

 - Accommodations are ever-changing, so don’t be surprised if you see an advertisement for “free WiFi” but it’s, in fact, not the case